What We Can Learn from a Flower

 Why would he do that?
 Only because he didn’t hear the words of love coming back.
 It means that if you don’t love me, I won’t love you.
 In simple language, “Honey, I give you love, but if you don’t give me the same, I won’t give mine.”
 That kind of love, with an expectation, is nothing but business.
 If you really, really love somebody then have that love be like the love of a flower.
 Whether I look at it or not, it just loves me.
 If you say, “Honey, I love you” and if that “honey” replies, “That’s nice, but I don’t care that much for you anymore.”
 What should you do?
 You should tell her, “Oh, that’s okay.
 Maybe you will enjoy being with someone else more.
 I want you to be happy.
 If you think you will be happier by not loving me, fine.
 I still love you.”

-Many people think, “Oh, I’m tired, I must go for a vacation.”
-So you go for a vacation, and what do you do there?
+Many people think, “Oh, I’m tired, I must go on a vacation.”
+So you go on a vacation, and what do you do there?
 Are you relaxing?
 Many come back from a vacation even more tired!
-They put their body and mind into more stress by staying up all night and spending all the money that they earned.
+They put their body and mind under more stress by staying up all night and spending all the money that they earned.
 They come home and need another vacation.

 A yogic vacation is one in which you charge yourself both physically and mentally every day.
 That means that the perfect vacation for the mind is meditation.
 You abuse the mind constantly, but you can relax the mind in meditation.
 Simply sit, don’t do anything.
 Even in the name of meditation, you don’t need to be doing many, many things.
 Meditation is not really doing anything; it is undoing.
 People ask me, “Is Hinduism your religion,” and I say, “No, Undoism is my religion.”
 So let us develop good habits so that the bad habits will be undone.
 And, through Yoga practices, let us prevent as much of the tension and stress in life as we can.